AngelinaNalivko/Web-scraping/README.md

      - When the spider processes each book item, the pipeline inserts the item into the `books` table of the `books_db` database.
      - It uses the MySQL `pymysql` library to execute SQL `INSERT` commands.
    - **Usage**:
+     - Don't forget to change host, user and password to your own.
      - Ensure the pipeline is enabled in Scrapy's settings (`settings.py`):
        ```python
        ITEM_PIPELINES = {